Twilight in Sunset and Moonrise

 The moment the sun set down and twilight came, it got even colder.
 A couple of rather bright stars could be spotted in the evening sky.
 We all went back inside because on the agenda was a performance in the night club.
 There was some dance performance going on.
 At the same time, there was a bar, which had live music with an artist playing the guitar and singing some great rock songs.
 He was amazing!
 I could not budge from that place for a very long time, such was the way he strummed and sang.
 Eventually I realised that I had only as many hours in which I could see everything else.
 So off I went to the pub, saw the live band there singing some oldies and people trying their luck on 'black jack' and roulette.
 Next to it was another pub which had a karaoke bar.
 I have always had a wish to go to a karaoke bar and try something there.
 Though I wasn't sure whether I would actually graduate from a bathroom singer to a public performer, I checked out the list of English songs.
 There was another colleague who was quite enthusiastic about the same.
 We both kept bucking each other up to go and perform.
 In the end, as expected, the karaoke bar closed down and we both lost our chance.
 But we were still hopeful of another chance while coming back on the same ship.

 Armed with cameras, a lot of people including us, tried to capture the beauty of the big orange moon, just rising above the ocean.
 I am afraid, all of us failed, not only because a camera can just not produce the real thing but also because the ship was jerking way too much for anyone to be steady enough to click something.
 The high velocity wind added to the obstacles.
 It goes without saying that the long wait for seeing the moon was worth it.
 It looked like quite the celestial body that it is.
 The face of the 'man on the moon' was also visible quite clearly.
-We decided to wait for it to rise further and grabbed some grub in the meantime.
-Revisiting the deck and braving the freezing wind was again worth it.
-This time the moon was a little higher up in the sky and was beaming down on water.
-The orange glow had gone and so had the 'man on the moon'.
-The ambience, consisting of the peaceful moon, shining down on a turbulent mass of water, no other sound except the swishing underneath, and no other light except from the moon, was a perfect thing to be experienced.
-It can give a very lonely feeling and also a very peaceful feeling at the same time.

 It was time to go back again since we didn't want to turn into icicles.
 To the bar, again it was.
 Some more music, some more dance and some more guitar.
 Eventually we decided to call it a day.
 After all, the cabins we paid for were also meant to be utilised.
 As I got down to bed, I realised that through the cabin window I could see the full moon again.
 It reminded me of my flight to Tokyo when I had slept off using 3 empty seats as a couch.
 In the interim, I had suddenly woken up, looked outside and found the big white moon right next to my window.
 It felt really close.
 Of course it was closer by several miles.
 This view from the ship's cabin gave me a similar feeling to an extent, of the moon beaming down at me through a porthole, while I slept.
 I described the same to a colleague of mine on the opposite berth and we both concluded that such nights wouldn't come again.
 We could sleep later.
 For now we wanted more of the moon.
 Out of bed in an instant, we again went to the sun deck.
 It looked really eerie now.
 It was absolutely dark and deserted.
 There were no lights anywhere at all except for the light of the moon.
 Everything looked black with just a little bit of white ghoulish glow to it.
 And of course it was windy as hell.
 As we took a 360 degree view of the spooky blackness amidst which we were, we suddenly realised we were not alone in that section of the Baltic sea.
 It took us quite by surprise.
 There were other ships as well at some distance and not one but many.
 They looked like pretty little lanterns from that distance.
 Some were going in the opposite direction and some in ours.
 It gave us a lot of comfort to realise that there *were* some other vessels at a short distance.